esantosrcj/esantosrcj/README.md

 - 👋 Hi, I’m Eddie
 - 👀 I’m interested in microservice architecture
-- 🌱 I’m currently learning Python Flask application development
+- 🌱 I’m currently learning SvelteKit application development
-- 💞️ I’m looking to collaborate on any cool projects
-- 📫 How to reach me at esantosrcj@gmail.com

 <!---
 esantosrcj/esantosrcj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.